Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     )
 ```
 ### Step 2 - Execute code and Verify Results
-1. Open the worksheet for the line_item_hist_ld.sql.
+1. Open the worksheet for the 200_raw/line_item_hist_ld.sql.
 Set the context of our script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;